Bear with me as we set up the facts of this story.

 L.B.B.’s Hardware has several stores in southern states.
 Each summer they stock, and sell, window air conditioners.

 The company had tradionally offered an incentive program for superior sales performance when it came to air conditioners.
 Each month’s quota was set at 110% of the sales from the same month a year ago.
-If any store outsold its quota of air conditioners, there would be a bonus of $25 per additional unit.
+If any store outsold its quota of air conditioners, there would be a bonus of $25 per each additional unit sold over quota.
 The bonus money would be pooled, and the store’s manager could distribute to employees according to their contribution.

 The Advertising Started